 \section{Abstract}

-For a simple, simply connected, complex group $G$, we prove the existence of a flat projective connection on the bundle of nonabelian theta functions on the moduli space of semistable parabolic $G$-bundles over families of smooth projective curves with marked points.
+For a simple, simply connected complex affine algebraic group $G$, we prove the existence of a flat projective connection on the bundle of nonabelian theta functions on the moduli spaces of semistable parabolic $G$-bundles for families of smooth projective curves with marked points.

 \allowdisplaybreaks